aleccresencio/LBYCPD2_OPAA/README.md

 4. Run the program

 # Revision Logs:
-04/03/21 - First push of the code in the repository, with working login system 04/04/21 - Coded the home and logout button of the program 04/05/21 - Added css to the user interface.
-Started working on the meetings feature.
-04/08/21 - Continued working on the meetings screen where the user can see the list of meetings.
-04/12/21 - Started working on request meeting and set meeting feature.
+04/03/21 - First push of the code in the repository, with working login system\n 04/04/21 - Coded the home and logout button of the program\n 04/05/21 - Added css to the user interface.
+Started working on the meetings feature. \n 04/08/21 - Continued working on the meetings screen where the user can see the list of meetings.\n 04/12/21 - Started working on request meeting and set meeting feature.\n

 # Information about contributors:
 Amgad Isaiah Cadelina